giuppep/MendeleyBibTeXCleaner/README.md

 address
 ```
 The user should edit the configuration file to their preferences before running the script.
-The script will return, by default another .bib file with `_edited` appended to the original filename.

 To display the help message, simply run
 ```